Aider-AI/aider/docs/benchmarks.md

 Aider is an open source command line chat tool that lets you ask GPT for features, changes and improvements to code in your local git repos.
-I spend a lot of time trying to make aider better at this sort of chat driven AI code editing, so that user chat requests are more likely to result in effective changes to their codebase.

 Having a reliable way for GPT to read/modify/write source files is critical to using GPT to edit code within an existing codebase.
-Making GPT code editing reliable often involves tweaking and experimenting with the "edit format" that aider uses.
+Making code editing more reliable often involves tweaking and experimenting with the "edit format" that aider uses.
-The edit format specifies how GPT should format code edits in its replies, and can range from simply "return an updated copy of the whole file" to "use the
+The edit format is a key part of the system prompt, specifying how GPT should format code edits in its replies.
+Different edit formats can range in complexity from something simple like "return an updated copy of the whole file" to a much more sophisticaled format that uses the
 [function calling API](https://openai.com/blog/function-calling-and-other-api-updates)
-to specify a bunch of specific diffs".
+to specify a series of specific diffs

 To measure the impact of changes to the edit format,
-I created a code editing benchmark based on the [Exercism python](https://github.com/exercism/python) coding exercises.
+I created a benchmark based on the
+[Exercism python](https://github.com/exercism/python)
+coding exercises.
-The benchmark measures how well aider & GPT can turn a natural language coding request into actual runnable code saved into files that passes unit tests.
+This benchmark measures how well aider & GPT can turn a natural language coding request into actual runnable code saved into files that pass unit tests.
 This is an end-to-end assessment of not just how well GPT can write code, but also how well it can *edit existing code* and